 1. Write a two-line standfirst introducing a feature about the best project you’ve ever worked on.

 Liverpool’s HMP Kennet, a centre for excluded school kids in Clacton-on-Sea, a London hostel for former offenders.
 Alongside Nacro housing tenant, Jacqui, journalist Trina Wallace visited inspiring projects all over the country to write the crime reduction charity’s annual reviews.

 2. Best piece of writing advice you’ve ever received.

 The writing process does not start when you begin typing or putting pen to paper.
 Advice from my former features editor.
 You need to think about what you’re going to write away from the computer – when you’re making a cuppa, on the bus, at lunch… And you have to plan how your writing will develop.
 Have some bullet points outlining what each paragraph will contain so you know where your copy will take you and don’t waste a word.

-4. Describe yourself in less than 30 words (web sentences should never be more than 30 words).
+3. Describe yourself in less than 30 words (web sentences should not be more than 30 words).